Sammy Davis Jr. Salutes the Stars of the London Palladium

 Sammy Davis Jr. Salutes the Stars of the London Palladium is an album by Sammy Davis Jr., recorded in 1964 as a tribute to artists who have performed at the London Palladium.
 Davis had just performed a five-week stint at the Palladium, and the album was recorded in London.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated March 14, 1964, peaking at No. 139 during a three-week run on the chart.